 The grant selection committee evaluates applications using the following criteria:

-- Are there specific goals and are they clearly defined and realistic?
+- Are there specific goals outlined in the application, and are they clearly defined and realistic?

 - How innovative and/or creative is the project?
 Does it offer students a unique learning opportunity?